Written by Kieran

-In this guide you will find the answers to all of you frequently asked questions (FAQ) about travelling to Bogotá. ...
+In this guide you will find the answers to all of you frequently asked questions (FAQ) about traveling to Bogotá. ...

-In this guide you will find the answers to all of you frequently asked questions (FAQ) about travelling to Bogotá.
+In this guide you will find the answers to all of you frequently asked questions (FAQ) about traveling to Bogotá.

-I’ve spent months living in Bogotá and I’m currently considering buying a property in Bogotá and making it my home base from which to further explore Colombia and the rest of the region.
-What stopped me so far is the atrocious weather.
+I’ve spent months living in Bogotá and I’m currently buying a property in Bogotá and making it my home base from which to further explore Colombia and the rest of the region.

 Bogotá is home to a warm and hospitable population, but the weather is most often cold, grey and raining.
 It rains in Bogotá for more than half the days of the year!
 So don’t forget to pack warm weatherproof clothing.

 For everything you need to know about traveling to Bogotá read this guide in full.
-And bookmark this page as you will need this information and the links provided during your stay in Bogotá.
+And you should definitely bookmark this page as you will need this information and the links provided during your stay in Bogotá.

 Getting Acquainted With Bogotá